Our Project

 Our Vision

-To implement a wildlife hospital centre in Kaikōura, dedicated to the rescue and rehabilitation of unwell wildlife.
+To implement a wildlife hospital centre in Kaikōura, dedicated to the rescue and rehabilitation of unwell native wildlife.

 To provide urgent care and emergency response, alongside conservation programmes that enable wildlife and people to thrive.